ppy/osu-wiki/news/2024/2024-04-04-the-followpoint-digitalhypno-the-osu-professor.md

 *In the future, do you think it's possible for osu! tournaments to become mainstream esport events?*

-> It's absolutely possible, especially with recent developments such as the [Tournament Committee](/wiki/People/Tournament_Committee), a group of seasoned tournament staff members that work to improve the quality of osu! tournaments, and people like [BTMC](https://osu.ppy.sh/users/3171691) who are always finding ways to take competitive osu! to the next level.
+> It's absolutely possible, especially with recent developments such as the [Tournament Committee](/wiki/People/Tournament_Committee), a group of seasoned tournament staff members that work to improve the quality of osu! tournaments, and people like ::BTMC::{ user-id=3171691 } who are always finding ways to take competitive osu! to the next level.
 >
 > BTMC is someone I have a lot of respect for, and I commend his dedication to pushing osu! to mainstream frontiers.
 With him at the steering wheel, I think the future looks bright.